Self-confessed rapist who stabbed woman 60 times released from prison | ITV News

-Mum of Joanne Tulip warns violent killer Stephen Ling 'is a danger' to women after release decision
+Mum of Joanne Tulip warns violent killer Steven Ling 'is a danger' to women after release decision

 Northumberland Correspondent Tom Barton reports on a decision by the Parole Board to recommend killer Steven Ling be released